smblott-github/openfietsnew/README.md

 - Use grey instead of an unfortunate orange for residential areas (to make streets stand out).
 - Make drinking water and campsites visible at lower zoom levels.
+- Various other tweaks make some features less prominent.